Advance Medical Directive (AMD) Review

 You must be at least 21 years old, of sound mind and able to make informed decisions.

 What do I need to do to make an AMD?

 Obtain and complete the AMD form.
 Print both pages on a single sheet of paper.

-Consult a doctor with a witness You need to have two people witness you signing the AMD and they must sign the form as witnesses in your presence.
+Consult a doctor and bring along a witness.
+You need to have two people witness you signing the AMD and they must sign the form as witnesses in your presence.
 One witness must be the doctor.
-The second witness must be at least 21 years old, and can be the doctor’s nurse, or any other suitable person.
-If the witnesses are relatives, as long as they have no vested interests in your demise, they would be allowed to act as witnesses.
+The second witness must be 21 years or above.
+As long as both witnesses have no vested interest in your demise, they would be allowed to act as witnesses.